Menu

 Rendering diagram...

-The pack is generated for the pull request, not for a generic repository search.
+The pack is generated for the pull request or merge request, not for a generic repository search.
 That is the difference: the active AI client gets context aligned to the current branch, changed paths, indexed symbols, and relevant project history.

 Where this fits

-PR Answer Packs are one surface in a larger repository continuity workflow.
+PR/MR Answer Packs are one surface in a larger Workflow Continuity mechanism.
 The same evidence should look different before editing, while resuming, and during review.

 Before edits